Addressing risks

 • tabling concerns through the Modern Slavery Steering Committee governance structure for guidance on targeted actions and effectiveness measures.

-Current areas of spend that have been identified as high risk include apparel, fish, rice, cocoa, electronics, cleaning & hospitality services and conflict minerals used in electronics.
+Current areas of material spend that have been identified as high-risk include apparel, electronics, cleaning, hospitality services, and security.
 The measures taken to manage known and potential risks in these areas are identified below.

 Raw cotton in handsGarments and apparel